A Dual Digraph Approach for Leaderless Atomic Broadcast (Extended Version): Conclusion

 \subsection{AllConcur+: design details}

-\fi In this section, we provide the details of \fAC{}'s design as a non-uniform atomic broadcast algorithm.
-We assume both $\mathcal{P}$ and no more than $f$ failures.
+In this section, we provide the details of \ACplus{}'s design as a non-uniform atomic broadcast algorithm.
+For ease of presentation, the following description omits both the forward-backward mechanism required by $\Diamond\mathcal{P}$~(\cref{sec:allconcur_overview}) and the mechanism for updating \ifdefined\TECHREP $G_R$~(\cref{sec:update_Gf}). \fi \ifdefined\PAPER $G_R$~(\cref{sec:acp_design}). \fi Therefore, we assume both $\mathcal{P}$ and no more than $f$ failures.
 First, we describe the variables used and their initial values; also, we outline the main loop and the main communication primitives, i.e., \broadcast{}, \rbroadcast{} and \tobroadcast{}.
 Then, we split the description of the design into the following points: (1)~handling of the three possible events---receiving an unreliable message, receiving a reliable message, and receiving a failure notification; (2)~conditions for completing and A-delivering a round; (3)~handling of premature messages; and (4)~updating the tracking digraphs.
+Table~\ref{tab:notations} summarizes the digraph notations used throughout this section.

 \ifdefined\PAPER